 with Belinda Tato, Harvard GSD Core3 Studio, 17 Fall

-The Downtown Theatre investigates different possible formations of indirect relationships among various programs and usages of space within the given scope.
+The floating forum investigates different possible formations of indirect relationships among various programs and usages of space within the given scope.
 It strives to incorporate distinctive programs, such as the Boston Lyric Opera offices, Berklee School of Music, and performance spaces, into one harmoniously fluid unity.

 Limiting the design tools to simple geometries and open/floating floor plans, the project specifically challenges spatial relationships sectionally - exploring ways in which special performing activities can be inserted and openly interact in between the more regularly organized space.